 __C__

-And here is the C part (which would ordinarly follow the __C__ token (but we parsed it out to highlight the C syntax).
+And here is the C part (which would ordinarily follow the __C__ token (but we pulled it out to highlight the C syntax).

 #include <omp.h>